rachmoht/talkalog/README.md

 # Talkalog

-Talkalog is the easiest way to request, create, store, and manage audio recordings.
+Talkalog is the easiest way to request, create, store, and manage audio recordings built by <a href="http://linkedin.com/in/rachelledunn" target="_blank">Rachelle Dunn</a>.
 Send a request to your grandmother to record her coveted family recipes, generate and edit the transcripts, and create a recipe book instantly.

 #### Technology Stack